Dharma - Merit - Meditation - Nectar - Liberation - Emptiness - Process - Awakening

 3. emptiness : all phenomena are without inherent existence, i.e. exclusively other-powered ;

-4. nirvâna : is true, ultimate peace.
+4. nirvâna : is true, ultimate peace, in other words, suffering may cease.

 Given these Four Seals, one is not a Buddhist :